 2. Follow & Share the Project on social media

-3. Purchase anything from the Ecuadorian collection during the month of October, and 5% of the profits will be shared with the Community Ascent Network directly on your behalf.
+3. Purchase anything from the Ecuadorian collection and 5% of profits will be shared with the Community Ascent Network directly on your behalf.

 Every donation - no matter how big or small - will help!

-As a community, we raised $725 CAD during our December 2020 event.
+As a community, we raised over $5600 CAD to date.
 We’re looking forward to sharing the stories directly from the community with you as this project continues to unfold!